Polyphony Required The Development Of

 Detailed Explanation: The Crisis and Opportunity of Multiple Voices

 This necessity became the mother of invention.
-The core problem was one of coordination and precision.
-For two or more independent melodies to sound consonant and coherent, composers needed to control:
+Think about it: Rhythm: The precise horizontal alignment and duration of notes across all voices to ensure they started, moved, and ended together in a structured way.
+Day to day, for two or more independent melodies to sound consonant and coherent, composers needed to control:

 Step-by-Step Breakdown: How Polyphony Forced Innovation